Baiame/lip_reading_project_public/README.md

 ### How to run
 #### Testing
-Change path of weights file and of the test files
+Change path of weights file and of the test files in _test.py_ Run _test.py_
-Run _test.py_
 #### Training
-Compute the dataset
+Compute the dataset using the GRID Corpus dataset link Run _train_one_word.py_
-Run _train_one_word.py_